filecoin-project/filecoin-docs/README.md

 #### Description

 The `description` variable defines what is in the [meta `<description>`](https://moz.com/learn/seo/meta-description) tag within the `<head>` tag of this page's HTML.
-This description often shows up in search engine results, and social network embeds.
+This description often shows up in search engine results and social network embeds.
 This description is meant to give the reader an idea of the content on this page and how it relates to their search query.

 ```YAML
 ---